NAD ignored a number of rules when it released the original D 3020 amplifier.

 If using Class D amplification wasn’t enough of a thumbing of the nose to traditional designs, its chassis looked positively futuristic.
 It stood upright with dimensions wildly unbefitting of ‘proper’ hi-fi.

 The D 3020 was unlike anything else on the market - and it sounded great.
+And its successor, the D 3020 V2, has the latter point in common with it.

 Build and features